Acts 3: Verse 7

+Alexander argues that there is a play on words in the phrase "raised him up" (ηγειρεν αυτον, ēgeiren auton), which is "almost certainly deliberate", referring to both a physical elevation and a transition to "a new way of life".

 No other name (3:11–26)

-These verses record Peter's second speech (after Acts 2), which addresses the same two questions as his first: 'What does this mean?' (cf. 2:12) and 'What shall we do?' (cf. 2:37).
+Alexander draws these verses together as indicating the apostles' argument that "no other name" but Jesus' name can account for how this man was healed.
+They record Peter's second speech (after his speech in Acts 2), which addresses the same two questions as his first: 'What does this mean?' (cf. 2:12) and 'What shall we do?' (cf. 2:37).
+Acts 4:12 reiterates their contention that salvation comes through "no other name".